evkonradi/CardSocial/README.md

 ## Description

-  Card Social was created for people who is in constant need on exchanging personal, social or/and business information.
+  Card Social was created for people who is in constant need of exchanging personal, social or/and business information.

   ## Table of Contents